mulka/ploverwiki/FAQ-for-Stenographers.md

 ### Why does Plover exist?

-Falling numbers of graduates from steno schools and the high attrition of retiring stenographers initially caused Mirabai to worry about the future of her profession, as inferior non-verbatim systems (e.g., ER, Typewell, C-Print, automated speech recognition) threaten to fill in the supply vacuum caused by a shortage of steno professionals.
+Falling numbers of graduates from steno schools and the high attrition of retiring stenographers initially caused [Mirabai Knight](http://StenoKnight.com) to worry about the future of her profession, as inferior non-verbatim systems (e.g., ER, Typewell, C-Print, automated speech recognition) threaten to fill in the supply vacuum caused by a shortage of steno professionals.
 At the same